Scottie Cookies Recipe

 - 1. In a large bowl, cream the butter, shortening, cream cheese and sugar until light and fluffy.
 Beat in the eggs, vanilla and corn syrup.
 Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.

 - 2. Divide dough in thirds.
 Shape each into a ball, then flatten into a disk.
-Wrap in plastic wrap and refrigerate for 2 hours or until easy to handle.
+Wrap in plastic and refrigerate for 2 hours or until easy to handle.

 - 3. On a lightly floured surface, roll one portion of dough to 1/4-in. thickness.
 Cut with a floured 3-in. dog-shaped cookie cutter.
 Place 1 in. apart on parchment paper-lined baking sheets.
 Repeat with remaining dough.